Difference Between a Misdemeanor and a Felony

-Criminal charges of all levels can leave the accused with questions.
+Criminal charges of all levels can leave the accused with numerous questions.
 How severe are the accusations they face?
-If those charges lead to a conviction, how could the penalties change their life?
+If those charges lead to a conviction, how will the penalties impact their life?
 How can they defend themselves against these allegations?

 Attorney Alexandria “Ally” Crouthamel fights for clients in east central Pennsylvania who have been charged with crimes of all types.
-At Crouthamel Law Offices, she understands the way that any criminal charge – misdemeanor or felony – can impact your life, and she will aggressively advocate for you at every stage of the legal process.
+As an experienced defense lawyer, she understands the impact that any misdemeanor or felony can have on your life, and she will aggressively advocate for you at every stage of the legal process.

-Misdemeanors are generally less severe than felonies, but they still come with penalties that could change a person’s life.
-Depending on the seriousness of the charge, misdemeanors can lead to months or years in prison, hundreds or thousands of dollars in fines, probation and a variety of other consequences.
+Misdemeanors are generally less severe than felonies, but they still carry penalties that can significantly impact a person’s life.
+Depending on the seriousness of the charge, misdemeanors can result in imprisonment for months or years, fines ranging from hundreds to thousands of dollars, probation, and a variety of other consequences.

 Some charges that are commonly classified as misdemeanors include: